 Please send a PDF with 5 to 10 selected pieces of artwork to email@example.com

-Please also include a short bio, a description of the character in your work and the idea behind the artwork you are sending to us.
+Please also include a short bio, your artist statement and the idea behind the artwork you are sending to us.

 We are looking for visual art: paintings, illustrations, photography & collages.